-Ever since I moved to New York five years ago, Peter Luger Steakhouse has held the top spot on my restaurant bucket list.
-I’ve spent months trying to finagle my way into the notoriously difficult reservation schedule, but this past Monday at 7:45 p.m., I made my way from Manhattan to the borough of Brooklyn to take on the holy grail of steakhouses.
+When I lived in New York City, Peter Luger Steakhouse held the top spot on my restaurant bucket list.
+And it took living in the city for four solid years until I finally scored a reservation and made my way from Manhattan to Brooklyn to take on the holy grail of steakhouses.

 Craving more?
 Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook, Twitter and Pinterest for all of the latest updates.